Bareilly BJP MLA, other leaders hold talks with senior officials over police action on kanwariyas | Politics

 - India

-Uttar Pradesh Forest Minister Arun Kumar and other BJP leaders of Bareilly on Monday termed ''unfortunate'' the police action on a group of kanwariyas in the Jogi Navada area a day back, and said the matter will be probed.
+Uttar Pradesh Forest Minister Arun Kumar and other BJP leaders of Bareilly have termed ''unfortunate'' the police action on a group of kanwariyas in the Jogi Navada area a day back, and said the matter will be probed.

 Kumar, who is the BJP MLA from Bareilly assembly seat, BJP MLA from Bareilly Cantonment Sanjeev Agarwal and Mayor Umesh Gautam held a meeting with senior police and administration officials at the circuit house here.